Attendance interventions for chronically absent students

 What does the research say about effectiveness?

-Court-, school-, and community-based programs, and programs run through collaborations of these organizations all improve attendance1, 4.
+Court-, school-, and community-based programs, and programs run through collaborations of these organizations all improve attendance1, 8.
 Researchers recommend that communities prioritize ease of program implementation over cross-entity collaboration, as multi-modal programs do not appear more effective than programs implemented by a single stakeholder.
 Truancy is associated with additional delinquency, poor school performance, substance abuse, and school dropout1.

-How could this strategy impact health disparities?
-This strategy is rated likely to decrease disparities.
+How could this strategy advance health equity?
+This strategy is rated potential to decrease disparities: suggested by expert opinion.

 Implementation Examples

-The U.S. Departments of Education (U.S. ED), Health and Human Services (U.S. DHHS), Housing and Urban Development (U.S. HUD), and Justice (U.S. DOJ) “Every Student, Every Day” initiative helps coordinate systems of support among state and local education, health, housing, and justice systems to generate and act on absenteeism data, create and deploy positive messages and measures, and launch local initiatives to address chronic absenteeism9.
+The U.S. Departments of Education (U.S. ED), Health and Human Services (U.S. DHHS), Housing and Urban Development (U.S. HUD), and Justice (U.S. DOJ) “Every Student, Every Day” initiative helps coordinate systems of support among state and local education, health, housing, and justice systems to generate and act on absenteeism data, create and deploy positive messages and measures, and launch local initiatives to address chronic absenteeism19.

 Many local municipalities also support multi-sector, multi-agency partnerships to reduce chronic absenteeism.
-For example, in Washington, D.C., the Truancy Taskforce, the Graduation Pathways Project, and the Youth Re-Engagement Center are examples of collaborations to provide comprehensive supports for chronically absent students15.
+For example, in Washington, D.C., the Truancy Taskforce, the Graduation Pathways Project, and the Youth Re-Engagement Center are examples of collaborations to provide comprehensive supports for chronically absent students27.

 Implementation Resources